Build the leadership systems your hospital has been missing.

 Not fluffy.
 Concrete.

-Clearer communication across roles
+Communication across roles

-Reduced reliance on burnout and individual effort
+Reliance on burnout, heroics, and individual effort